Written by Echo Wang · Edited by Bianca Versoza

 The summer is rapidly approaching, and many people are starting to put together travel plans.
 If you’re bringing your dog along, you’ll have a few extra responsibilities to account for.
 See the guide below for more on how to travel with a dog!

 If you’re prepping for a long trip, travelling with a dog takes a lot of forethought.
 You can’t take any shortcuts; otherwise, the consequences could be costly.
 This applies not only to the destination’s dog-friendly policies (or lack thereof), but the method you’re using to get there.
+For instance, does your trip require a flight, train ride, or just a long drive?

 Depending on your route, you may have to make special arrangements for your fur baby.
 Here are some critical details to know when making travel plans with a dog: